Fast Equivariant Imaging: Accelerating Unsupervised Learning and Model Adaptation via Inexact Splitting: Method

-as emerging from the AL method~\citep{afonso2010fast}.
-Algorithm~\ref{alg:PnP-LEI} summarizes the steps to be taken to apply this overall algorithm to handle minimization of the objective of equivariant imaging.
-Moreover, taking into account of more recent equivariant PnP \citep{terris2024equivariant,tang2024practical}, we can also modify the PnP step with equivariant denoisers.
-We present this option in Algorithm \ref{alg:EQPnP-LEI}.
+The PnP-FEI framework summarizes the steps to be taken to apply this overall algorithm to manage the minimization of the objective of equivariant imaging.
+Here we present the PnP-FEI with ADMM-inspired relaxed splitting option (Option 2), while PnP-FEI Option 1 uses the same approach with denoising steps following the gradient steps in the latent-reconstruction (we omit writing this down for the sake of avoiding repeated description).

+In this paper, PnP-FEI is treated purely as an empirical extension of FEI: it augments the latent-reconstruction step with an external image prior, but we do not claim a separate convergence result for the practical pretrained-denoiser update.